top of page

 Please check the following:

 • Are a Member of the AAPT (you will need your AAPT membership number as part of the application process).
-AAPT membership if free for L3/4 students - click here for application form and send completed form to jade.murray@nhs.net
+AAPT membership if free for L3/4 students - click here for AAPT application form and send completed form to jade.murray@nhs.net

 • Hold the RSPH Level 3 Diploma in Healthcare Science (Anatomical Pathology Technology) or equivalent (you can start working on your competency statement (s) once you have completed your level 3 portfolio).